BottenAnna/LearningR/README.md

 # LearningR: The basics of R

 This project will hopefully teach me about using R and version control for research purposes.
 We will see how it goes.
-[DELETE LATER] Add some more to test Push function.
+[DELETE LATER] Changing text to test GitHub Pull function.

 # Brief description of folder and file contents